Top local movers for Toledo to Tucson moves

 - Tucson’s population is about 100% greater than Toledo.

-- Tucson's public transportation has a score of 5 out of 10 versus Toledo's lower score of 3.
+- Tucson’s public transportation score of 5 out of 10 is higher than Toledo’s score of 3.

 - With a score of 66 out of 100, Tucson is more bike-friendly than Toledo, which has a score of 46 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Tucson’s crime rate is lower than Toledo with a score of 54.43 compared to Toledo’s 67.44.
 This means that Tucson neighborhoods are safer than 54.43% of all U.S. neighborhoods, and Toledo neighborhoods are safer than 67.44%.